stefek99/wings-integration/tutorial/wings-integration-tutorial-readme.md

 ### Summary

-We deployed our ICO conract that implements `ICrowdsaleProcessor.sol` and therefore making it compatible with Wings DAO.
+We deployed our ICO conract that implements `ICrowdsaleProcessor.sol` and therefore making it compatible with WINGS DAO.

-Now, when using Wings you can select your own crowdsale smart contract.
+Now, when using WINGS you can select your own crowdsale smart contract.

 ![](https://raw.githubusercontent.com/stefek99/wings-integration/master/tutorial/wings-smart-contract-integration.png)

-Upon successful creating your Wings campaign forecasters from all around the world will be able to make their predictions about the success of your ICO.
+Upon successful creating your WINGS campaign forecasters from all around the world will be able to make their predictions about the success of your ICO.

 We really wish you well in this journey!